Innospec (NASDAQ:IOSP) Rating Lowered to Sell at BidaskClub

-Innospec (NASDAQ:IOSP) was downgraded by equities researchers at BidaskClub from a “hold” rating to a “sell” rating in a report issued on Monday, BidAskClub reports.
+Innospec (NASDAQ:IOSP) was downgraded by equities research analysts at BidaskClub from a “hold” rating to a “sell” rating in a research report issued on Sunday, BidAskClub reports.

 Innospec Inc develops, manufactures, blends, markets, and supplies specialty chemicals worldwide.
 It operates through four segments: Fuel Specialties, Performance Chemicals, Oilfield Services, and Octane Additives.
 The Fuel Specialties segment offers a range of specialty chemical products used as additives in various fuels.